Lords Spiritual: 2011 proposed House of Lords reform

 Under the House of Lords Reform Bill 2012, proposed by the Coalition Government, the Lords would be either 80% elected and 20% appointed, or 100% elected.
 In the former case, there would be 12 Church of England bishops in the reformed upper house.
-The total of 12 bishops would include the five "named Lords Spiritual" (the Archbishops of Canterbury and York and the Bishops of Durham, London and Winchester, entitled as they are to sit ex officio) plus seven other "ordinary Lords Spiritual" (diocesan bishops chosen by the church itself through whatever device it deems appropriate).
+The total of 12 bishops would include the five "named Lords Spiritual" (the archbishops of Canterbury and York and the bishops of Durham, London and Winchester, entitled as they are to sit ex officio) plus seven other "ordinary Lords Spiritual" (diocesan bishops chosen by the church itself through whatever device it deems appropriate).
 The reduction from 26 to 12 bishops would be achieved in a stepped fashion: up to 21 bishops would remain for the 2015–2020 period and up to 16 for the 2020–2025 period.
 The ordinary Lords Spirituals' terms would coincide with each "electoral period" (i.e., the period from one election to the next), with the church able to name up to seven to serve during each electoral period.
 These reforms were later dropped.

 2015 change temporarily giving preference to women

-Under the Lords Spiritual (Women) Act 2015 whenever a vacancy arises among the Lords Spiritual during the ten years following the Act coming into force (18 May 2015 – 18 May 2025), the vacancy has to be filled by a woman, if one is eligible.
+Under the Lords Spiritual (Women) Act 2015, as extended in 2025, whenever a vacancy arises among the Lords Spiritual during the fifteen years following the Act coming into force (18 May 2015 – 18 May 2030), the vacancy has to be filled by a woman, if one is eligible.
 The Act does not apply to the sees of Canterbury, York, London, Durham and Winchester, the holders of which automatically have a seat in the House of Lords.
-Five women have consequently become Lords Spiritual as a result (one of whom has since retired), as of October 2022.
-(Additionally, Sarah Mullally entered the Lords ex officio when appointed Bishop of London in 2018.)
+Six women have subsequently become Lords Spiritual as a result (one of whom has since retired), as of September 2023.
+Additionally, Sarah Mullally entered the Lords ex officio when appointed bishop of London in 2018.